mateusz83/msRay/README.md

 - only Amiga Framework C sources changed.
 Adapted to use chunky to planar ham8 convertion routines

 *msRay_devpack_v0.34:*
 - the previous floor/ceiling rendering algorithm has been corrected and is faster.
 The lists of potentially visible cells are no longer created in editor and stored in level file, but created "on fly" during wall casting.
 Thanks to that the list are shorter and ther is less flats overdrawn by walls.
 Additionally the horizontal pixels are doubled - no big difference in quality but more performance.
+For every visible cell that has floor and ceiling - the floor tile is rendered first, then the ceiling tile.
 - memory usage reduction
 - updated editor
 - textured walls/floors/ceilings